itsRajat/Kanban-Board/README.md

 ## Features

+- Starts with a default empty list.
+Click on the title of the list to change it & click anywhere else to automatically save it.
-- Create new lists items with 'Add a List' button.
+- Create new lists with 'Add a List' button.
+If you don't enter a Title, it will be "List" by default.
 - Create new cards in lists using 'Add a Card' button.
 - Each card can have a Title & a description.
+If you don't enter a title, the add button won't work.
+- Each card & list item has a unique ID generated using nanoid, which is much faster than uuid.
 - The overflow of the screen will increase as you create more cards & lists, so there's no "upperlimit".
 - Drag-N-Drop cards anywhere: inside a single list or between different lists.
 - Drag-N-Drop lists to re-order them horizontally.
+- To collapse the "Add card/list" menu, just click anywhere else on the screen. (onBlur)
 - To remove a card from a list, simply drop it on an empty part of the screen & it will be removed.
-- Click on the title of a list to change it.
-Just type it & click anywhere else on the screen, it will be saved.
 - State of the board is persisted through LocalStorage.
 - To clear everything on the board as well as LocalStorage, just click the "Clear All" button.